Raghav11464/CodeForces-Solutions-Java/README.md

 # CodeForces-Solutions-Java
-I will be uploading the solutions for the problems which are there in CodeForces problemset using Java language.
+I will be uploading the solutions for the problems which are there in CodeForces problemset in Java Language.
 <br>
-Only the easy ones XD
+Only the easy ones